scala/scala3/docs/docs/reference/changed-features/operators.md

 title: Rules for Operators
 ---

+The rules for infix operators have changed.
 There are two annotations that regulate operators: `infix` and `alpha`.
+Furthermore, a syntax change allows infix operators to be written on the left in a multi-line expression.

 ## The @alpha Annotation